jelsdon/Arduino3DCube/README.md

 * Store cube in PROGMEM to provide enough memory for u8g2 to run with full frame buffer (best speed)
 * Rotation speed static
 * Show FPS

+Sketch uses 12740 bytes (39%) of program storage space.
+Maximum is 32256 bytes.
+Global variables use 1777 bytes (86%) of dynamic memory, leaving 271 bytes for local variables.
+Maximum is 2048 bytes.
+Low memory available, stability problems may occur.